daintycuevas/ETL-project/README.md

 Even though we finished the project within the budgeted time, we did spend more time on cleansing/transforming data than we originally planned.
 First, we found that the population data contained more information than we needed and decided to focus only on one year (2018) and one data point (aggregated alcohol abuse for both genders).
 We then joined the two dataframes based a country.
 When we tried to loand the data into the target databases, we got system error, which, we later found that there are non-numeric values.
 We were able to drop those non-numeric value and load the data successfully.

 ## Summary
 Overall, we successfully extracted, transformed and loaded as planned.
+You can find the project results in the following link: https://github.com/daintycuevas/ETL-project.git.

 ## Screenshot and other assets
-Soucre file (.csv) here:  resources/alcoholSubstanceAbuse.csv
+Soucre file (.csv) here:
+resources/alcoholSubstanceAbuse.csv

 Screenshots:
 assets_images/df_percapita_tostring.png
 assets_images/df_merge_on_country.png
+asset_images/df_alcohol_per_capita.png

+Thank you!

+The Worldly Company
+worldlycompany.org